Private, In-Home Tutoring in Fridley, Minnesota

-SchoolTutoring Academy’s tutoring programs for Fridley students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Fridley, Minnesota students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Annual Report on Curriculum, Instruction, and Student Achievements is very specific about the academic expectations of Fridley schools.
 Students must meet Minnesota state-standards that are assessed every year and improved upon, so teachers deliver best practices in ELA and Math, and students demonstrate proficiency in the subjects.
 There are also programs and courses in the arts, technology, engineering and other areas of high interest to today’s students.